luke11brown/UK-TopSky-Controller-Pack/Contributing.md

 * Commit your changes.
  * When writing commit messages, consider closing your issues via the commit message (by including "fix #22" or "fixes #22", for example ).
   * The issues will be referenced in the first instance and then closed once the MR is accepted.
-* **Add your changes to the CHANGELOG.md file** - this can be found in [UK-Sector-File/.github/CHANGELOG.md](https://github.com/VATSIM-UK/UK-Sector-File/blob/master/.github/CHANGELOG.md).
 * Push the commit(s) to your fork.
 * Submit a pull request (PR) to the master branch.
 * The PR title should describe the change that has been made.
 * The PR description should confirm what changes have been made and how you know they're correct (with references).
- * Please include any relevant screenshots to prove the changes work - this is particularly important for SMRs.
+ * Please include any relevant screenshots to prove the changes work
 * Ensure you link any relevant issues in the merge request (you can type hash and the issue ID, eg #275).
 Comment on those issues linking back to the PR (you can reference PRs in the same way as issues, using the format #pr-id).
 * Be prepared to answer any questions about your PR when it is reviewed for acceptance.